Quick links

 - How much attendance per week is expected?

-Registration of the Bachelor thesist
+Registration of the Bachelor’s thesist

 Examiners

-External bachelor theses
+External Bachelor’s theses

-Examinations Office document on external theses:
+Examinations Office document on external final theses:

-- If the credit points earned in the (first) semester abroad are required for admission to the Bachelor's thesis in the near future, recognition should be applied for as soon as possible at the Academic Examinations Office (anrechnung.dez3@uni-oldenburg.de).
-The application for recognition should be sent to the Examinations Office.
-It is best to ask for quick processing, as you need the credits for your thesis.
-Recognition is usually not a problem, especially not in established programmes (such as Sogdal) and in the case of recognition within the framework of the modules mar991, 992 or 993, or the professionalisation area.
+- If the credit points (KP) earned during the (first) semester abroad are required in the near future for admission to the Bachelor’s thesis, an application for recognition should be submitted to the Academic Examinations Office as soon as possible (anrechnung.dez3@uni-oldenburg.de).
+The application for recognition should be sent to the Academic Examinations Office.
+It is best to request that it be processed quickly, as you will need the credit points for your final thesis.
+Recognition is generally not a problem, particularly in well-established programmes (such as Sogdal) and for credits recognised as part of modules mar991, 992 or 993, or the professionalisation stream.

-Carrying out work/evaluating results
+Carrying out the work/evaluating the results

-Supervision / working hours
+Supervision / Working hours

 Obligations of supervisors and students